cz-czan/crypto-practice/README.md

 # crypto-practice
-Cryptographic algorithms i implement for the sake of practice while studying
+Cryptographic algorithms i implement for the sake of practice while studying [Serious Cryptography: A Practical Introduction to Modern Encryption](http://example.com) by Jean-Philippe Aumasson